Use What You Know: Causal Foundation Models with Partial Graphs: Introduction

-In this work, we study techniques for flexibly conditioning CFMs on causal information.To allow for conditioning on causal information that might be more readily available than the exact causal graph, we focus on conditioning on \textit{causal ancestral} information.
+In this work, we study techniques for flexibly conditioning CFMs on causal information.
+To allow for conditioning on causal information that might be more readily available than the exact causal graph, we focus on conditioning on \textit{causal ancestral} information.
 Even so, access to all the ancestral information can be unrealistic in certain applications.
 Hence, we focus on three regimes: \textbf{(a)} there is ancestral knowledge about all the causal variables, \textbf{(b)} there is partial ancestral causal knowledge among a few of the variables (which can be represented as a partial ancestral graph), \textbf{and (c)} there is no causal knowledge between variables.
-Our proposed method allows for expressing all three cases above in a \emph{single} model, allowing CFMs to condition on not only observational data in-context, but also on any amount of available domain knowledge (or lack thereof).\footnote{The code for our natively causal prior, model training, and our experiments is available at \url{https://github.com/ArikReuter/Graphs4CausalFoundationModels}.} In particular, we address the following three questions:
+Our proposed method allows for expressing all three cases above in a \emph{single} model, allowing CFMs to condition on not only observational data in-context, but also on any amount of available domain knowledge (or lack thereof).
+In particular, we address the following three questions:

-\textbf{What type of causal information should one condition on in CFMs?} We argue that \emph{partial ancestral information} provides a natural, flexible, and practically useful representation of causal domain knowledge, subsuming settings with no, partial, or complete causal information.
+\textbf{1.)
+What type of causal information should one condition on in CFMs?} We argue that \emph{partial ancestral information} provides a natural, flexible, and practically useful representation of causal domain knowledge, subsuming settings with no, partial, or complete causal information.

-\textbf{How to condition on causal information?} We systematically study different ways of incorporating partial graph information into CFMs and empirically show that \emph{learnable attention biases} are an effective and robust mechanism to enable the use of partial ancestral information in CFMs.
+\textbf{2.)
+How to condition on causal information?} We systematically study different ways of incorporating partial graph information into CFMs and empirically show that \emph{learnable attention biases}, together with a graph-convolutional encoder, are an effective and robust mechanism to enable the use of partial ancestral information in CFMs.

-\textbf{Does this translate to complex data?} We evaluate the proposed mechanisms for incorporating partial graph information into CFMs on a complex and realistic simulator of causal structures, and on established semi-synthetic causal benchmarks.
-We find that ancestry-conditioning, even when it is just partially knonw, yields substantial improvements.
+\textbf{3.)
+Does this translate to complex data?} We evaluate the proposed mechanisms for incorporating partial graph information into CFMs on a complex and realistic simulator of causal structures based on priors for existing Tabular Foundation Models, and on established semi-synthetic causal benchmarks.
+We find that ancestry-conditioning, even when it is just partially known, yields substantial improvements.\footnote{The code for our natively causal prior, model training, and our experiments is available at \url{https://github.com/ArikReuter/Graphs4CausalFoundationModels}.}